 I mean, they are just learning to read and are still very new at this whole writing thing.
 At least my six-year-old is.

-I really thought this would just be a writing program, but it’s so much more than that.
-It’s rich in valuable content on how to really cultivate the love of language in your child.
+If you’re thinking this is just going to be a basic writing program – you’re wrong.
+It’s so much more than that.
+It is rich in valuable content on how to really cultivate the love of language in your child.

 The program is broken down into three sections, or parts.
 You have Language Arts, Oral Practices, and The Writing Program.